hsch/node-goog/README.md

   So the closure.json file should reside beside the entry file into your project.

+  The closure.json file can finally reside in the directory that you are calling the node-goog command from.

-  Finally when calling require( 'goog' ).goog.init(opts) you can also pass in the configuration object.
+  Optionally, when calling require( 'goog' ).goog.init(opts) you can also pass in the configuration object.

   The configuration files and the configuration object (passed to require( 'goog' ).goog.init(opts) ) take the following format: